-Research and development expenses, which primarily consist of development and qualification efforts related to process technologies for high-end IC and FPD applications, were \$4.2 million in Q2 FY22, compared with \$5.9 million in Q1 FY22; the decrease was primarily the result of decreased development activities in the U.S. Research and development expenses decreased by \$0.2 million in Q2 FY22, from \$4.4 million incurred in Q2 FY21, with decreased development activities in the U.S. and China exceeding increases at our Taiwan-based facilities.
+Research and development expenses, which primarily consist of development and qualification efforts related to process technologies for high-end IC and FPD applications, were \$4.2 million in Q3 FY22, essentially unchanged from Q2 FY22.
+Research and development expenses decreased by \$1.2 million in Q3 FY22, from \$5.3 million incurred in Q3 FY21, primarily driven by decreased development activities in the U.S. and China.

-Research and development expenses increased by \$1.1 million in YTD FY22 to \$10.1 million, compared with \$9.1 million in YTD FY21.
-The increase was driven by more development activities in the U.S. and Taiwan, which were partially offset by a decrease in such activities in China.
+Research and development expenses were \$14.3 million in YTD FY22, down slightly from \$14.4 million in YTD FY21, primarily as a result of increased development activities in the U.S. being offset by decreased activity in China.